Rubella - Medical Condition

 Another serious complication of rubella occurs when it infects pregnant women.
 There is a high risk of major birth defects or miscarriage if a woman contracts rubella in the first 3 months of pregnancy.
 After 3 months, the risk begins to fall and it’s almost unknown for a baby to have problems if the mother catches rubella after Week 20 of pregnancy.
 Problems observed in children born to infected mothers include:

 Because many people with rubella have mild symptoms, it can be difficult to diagnose.
 Your doctor will perform a physical exam and ask you about your symptoms.
+Rubella will likely be suspected if you have a rash and swollen lymph nodes when you see your doctor.
 If your doctor suspects rubella, they may order blood tests.

 One particular blood test looks for antibodies against rubella, but there are some limitations with this test.
 Unfortunately, it may miss low-level infections.